ataylor32/django-username-email/README.md

 0. If you previously used Django's default User model, `django.contrib.auth.User`, jump to **Notes** first (then come back).
 Otherwise, continue onward!

-1. Install with `pip django-username-email`
+1. Install with `pip install django-username-email`

 2. Add "cuser" to your INSTALLED_APPS setting like this